Cybergen300/Blockchain-report-generator/README.md

 ## What is the Blockchain Financial Report Generator ?

-The Blockchain Financial report generator tool enables users to quickly and automatically spin-up basic PDF financial report on any blockchain projects available on CoinmarketCap.
+The Blockchain Financial report generator tool enables users to quickly and automatically spin-up basic PDF financial report on any blockchain projects available on CoinmarketCap in order to easily get a first impression on it.

 ### Overall Report Layout